Bandwidth/bandwidth.github.io/mfa/errors.md

 ## 400 – BAD_REQUEST {#http-400}

-Bandwidth will return a `HTTP-400` Error when the request is malformed or invalid.
+Bandwidth will return a `HTTP-400` error when the request is malformed or invalid.
 See the message of the error for tips before trying again.

 {% extendmethod %}